What is Alcohol Use Disorder and Alcohol Dependence Disorder?

-One of the most important causes of alcohol abuse is a severe trauma.
+One of the most important causes of alcohol abuse is severe trauma.

 Many people drink socially which can provoke dependence on it.

-What are symptoms of Alcohol Use Disorder and Alcohol Dependence Disorder?
+What are the symptoms of Alcohol Use Disorder and Alcohol Dependence Disorder?

-These conditions can be characterized by following signs and symptoms:
+These conditions can be characterized by the following signs and symptoms:

 - Inability to limit the intake of alcohol.

-- Efforts to stop or limit the use of alcohol resulting in failed attempts.
+- Efforts to stop or limit the use of alcohol result in failed attempts.

-- Individual keeps consuming or recovering from alcohol.
+- The individual keeps consuming or recovering from alcohol.

 - Desire to drink alcohol increases day by day.

-- In students, this disorder results in a poor academic performance.
+- In students, this disorder results in poor academic performance.